 - Cheapest Cities: Keokuk, Fort Madison, Marshalltown

-With affordable housing cost, utilities, and groceries, Iowa is also often cities among the lowest cost of living states.
-Compared to the national average, Iowa housing is 27 lower, utilities are 12% lower, and groceries are 3% lower, but other expenses like goods and services can be significantly higher (for example, clothing costs is 65% higher).
+With affordable housing costs, utilities, and groceries, Iowa is also often cited among the lowest cost-of-living states.
+Compared to the national average, Iowa housing is 27% lower, utilities are 12% lower, and groceries are 3% lower, but other expenses like goods and services can be significantly higher (for example, clothing costs are 65% higher).

 7. Kansas